djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+30 Mar 2013 | That was...officially...the best day of all time.

 29 Mar 2013 | Programming.
 Writing.
 Eating bacon cheeseburgers cooked by one master cheeseburger artist.
 Dancing around to Radiohead.
 Napping with two cats.
 Tubular Friday.

 28 Mar 2013 | Walked through Hasidic Jewish Williamsburg last night.
 One of the most surprising, surreal things I've done in some time.
 Read [Escape from the Holy Shtetl](http://nymag.com/news/features/48532/) when I got home - beautiful piece, frame.